 \subsection{Refining Outputs}

 To further refine the generated outputs, we process the resulting dataset in several stages.
-Firstly, all outputs generated using Prompt A (which promotes succinct tongue-twisters that are not as coherent) are re-fed into GPT-3.5 in the prompt “\textit{Improve the following tongue-twister by editing it so that is makes more sense and is grammatical: [tongue-twister]}”.
+Firstly, all outputs generated using Prompt A (which promotes succinct tongue twisters that are not as coherent) are re-fed into GPT-3.5-Turbo in the prompt “\textit{Improve the following tongue twister by editing it so that is makes more sense and is grammatical: [tongue twister]}”.
 Consequently, this step fixes errors that arise from the original word lists given to the initial prompt containing morphological variants that are difficult to turn into a coherent output (for example, all nouns being in possessive form, or verb tenses being mixed in a way that is detrimental to coherence).
-To further ensure the remaining outputs are semantically coherent and grammatical, we calculate the perplexity (PPL) of the generations using a pre-trained language model (in this case GPT-2) as a basic heuristic for well-formedness (i.e., grammaticality).
-We then compare these scores with the average PPL across the original TwistList dataset of human-authored tongue-twisters, and remove any outputs from our new dataset that have perplexities that are higher than the original dataset’s mean plus one standard deviation.
+To further check that the remaining outputs are sensible, we calculate the perplexity (PPL) of the generations using a pre-trained language model (in this case GPT-2) as a basic heuristic for well-formedness.
+We then compare these scores with the average PPL across the original TwistList dataset of human-authored tongue twisters and remove any outputs from our new dataset that have perplexities that are higher than the original dataset’s mean plus one standard deviation.
 This stage removed 397 examples.

-Additionally, as previously mentioned, Prompt B promoted the generation of longer, more poetic outputs, at the cost of not always resembling tongue-twisters.
-In order to maintain only the best generations, we apply a metric for assessing the phonological characteristics of tongue-twisters using weighted Phonemic Edit Distance (PED) \cite{mortensen-etal-2016-panphon}, which is outlined in further detail in \S\ref{phonetic_metrics}.
+Additionally, as previously mentioned, Prompt B promoted the generation of longer, more poetic outputs, at the cost of not always resembling tongue twisters.
+In order to maintain only the best generations, we apply a metric for assessing the phonological characteristics of tongue twisters using weighted phonemic edit distance (PED) \cite{mortensen-etal-2016-panphon}, which is outlined in further detail in \S\ref{phonetic_metrics}.
 Again, we compare the results to the mean score from the original TwistList dataset, and filter our new dataset by removing any examples that do not score lower (i.e., better) than the original dataset’s mean plus one standard deviation.
 However, no examples were caught in this filtering stage, suggesting that the majority of the more poetic works still exhibited tongue-twister-esque phonetics.